Neha242526/RESUME-ANALYZER/README.md

-The Resume Analyzer is a web-based application built using Flask that allows users to upload their resumes (PDF format) and gain instant insights.
+The Resume Analyzer is a web-based application built using Flask that allows users to upload their resumes and gain instant insights.
 It uses text processing techniques to analyze key information and provide feedback that can help improve the quality and relevance of a resume.

 ## 🔍 Features
 - Upload your resume in one click